 The 50 islands of Vava’u provide some stunning snorkelling in Tonga.
 For those who want to discover the underwater world through the ease of snorkelling, then you’re bound to be amazed by the dramatic caves, coral bommies and reefs in the island group.
-From snorkelling from shore at your resort to taking a snorkelling boat tour, there are plenty of ways to get your snorkel on in Vava’u.
+From snorkelling off the shore at your resort to taking a snorkelling boat tour, there are plenty of reasons to don your snorkel and mask.
 Check out this list of places to snorkel in Vava’u to be inspired for your next snorkelling destination.

 1. Swallows Cave

 Arguably the most popular snorkelling spot in Vava’u, Swallows Cave (‘Ana Pekapeka) is a must-do!
 It’s almost a guaranteed snorkelling spot on any snorkelling trip taken from Neiafu, where you’ll swim into the entrance of a huge sea cave not only lined with tropical reef fish at the entrance but harbouring a huge school of fish inside the cave.
 The light displays beaming through the cave entrance also make this an awesome underwater photo opportunity.

 2. Coral Gardens

 Most snorkel tours in Vava’u will take you to the wonderful Coral Gardens, home to a variety of fish and diverse hard coral.
 It will feel as if you are swimming through valleys of coral as the current drifts you along.

 Location: Between Vaka’eitu Island and Nuapapu Island.